CyrilJl/apyxl/README.md

 The SHAP analysis is clearly able to isolate relative changes of correlated time series over time.

-The approach showcased in this package, which utilizes tree-based models like XGBoost for time series normalization and A/B testing, shares conceptual similarities with certain econometric techniques.
-For instance, methods such as difference-in-differences (DiD) and fixed effects models are traditionally employed to isolate the impact of a treatment or an event over time, controlling for confounding factors.
-These econometric techniques also aim to discern underlying trends by accounting for both time-variant and invariant factors.
-The package's application of SHAP values for interpreting model outputs offers a novel way to quantify the impact of variables, much like how econometric models quantify the effects of covariates.
-A future comparison between this machine learning-based approach and traditional econometric methods could reveal interesting insights, particularly in the context of non-linear relationships and the ability to capture complex interactions in time series data.
+The package's approach, using tree-based models like XGBoost for time series normalization and A/B testing, shares similarities with econometric techniques such as [difference-in-differences](https://en.wikipedia.org/wiki/Difference_in_differences) (DiD) and fixed effects models.
+These methods aim to isolate the impact of treatments or events over time while controlling for confounding factors.

+A key difference lies in the specification of events.
+In DiD, users must explicitly define event timing through dummy variables.
+In contrast, the package's method can automatically discover relevant time periods without relying on prior user inputs, offering a more flexible approach.

+The use of SHAP values for interpreting model outputs provides a novel way to quantify variable impacts, analogous to how econometric models quantify covariate effects.
+This machine learning-based approach differs from traditional econometrics by uncovering hidden events and interactions without explicit user-defined structures.

+A future comparison between this approach and traditional econometric methods could yield valuable insights, particularly regarding non-linear relationships and the capture of complex interactions in time series data.

 ## Note